-This bound is also tight up to a polylogarithmic factor as shown by random graphs (see Proposition~\ref{prop:lowerboundblowup}).

-The proof of \Cref{thm:main-blowups} follows the proof of our first main result, \Cref{thm:main}, with the additional use of a `balanced supersaturation' result, due to Morris and Saxton \cite{morris2016number}.
-Such a result gives us a collection of $K_{r,r}$'s in a sufficiently dense graph such that no copy of $K_{1, r}$ is contained in too many copies of $K_{r,r}$ (the result in \cite{morris2016number} is more general but this condition suffices for our purposes).
-This sort of result is usually used in conjunction with the container method in order to upper bound the number of $H$-free graphs.
-So it is quite interesting that we use this `balanced supersaturation' result for $K_{r,r}$'s in a new setting.

 The rest of the paper is organised as follows.
-In \Cref{sec:overview}, we give a short overview of our proofs, focusing on the proof of \Cref{thm:main} and a strengthening of it (\Cref{thm:main-rooted}).
+In \Cref{sec:overview}, we give a short overview of our proofs, namely the proof of \Cref{thm:main} and a strengthening of it (\Cref{thm:main-rooted}).
 In \Cref{sec:prelims}, we mention various preliminary results, regarding the existence of expanders which are close to being regular and properties of expanders.
 In \Cref{sec:non-rainbow-walks}, we state three lemmas due to Janzer \cite{janzer2020rainbow} and some consequences of these lemmas. \Cref{sec:random-walks} contains the main new ideas of the paper, exploiting a connection between the mixing time of a random walk and expansion properties in a graph.
 In \Cref{sec:main-proof}, we prove \Cref{thm:main} and a strengthening of it regarding rooted subdivisions in almost regular expanders.
-In \Cref{sec:blowups}, we prove \Cref{thm:main-blowups} about blow-ups of subdivisions.
 We complete the paper with concluding remarks in \Cref{sec:conc}.

 Throughout the paper, for convenience, we drop floor and ceiling signs for large numbers, and logarithms are in base $2$.